weaviate/weaviate-io/_posts/blog/2022-09-27-Hugging-Face-Inference-API-in-Weaviate.md

 ### Fully automated and optimized
 Weaviate manages the whole process for you.
 From the perspective of writing your code – once you have your schema configuration – you can almost forget that Hugging Face is involved at all.

-For example, when you import data into Weaviate, Weaviate will automatically extract the relevant text fields, send them Hugging Face to vectorize and store the data with the new vectors in the database.
+For example, when you import data into Weaviate, Weaviate will automatically extract the relevant text fields, send them Hugging Face to vectorize, and store the data with the new vectors in the database.

 ### Ready to use with a minimum of fuss
 Every new Weaviate instance created with the [Weaviate Cloud Service](/pricing.html){:target="_blank"} has the Hugging Face module enabled out of the box.
+You don't need to update any configs or anything, it is there ready and waiting.

 On the other hand, to use the Hugging Face module in Weaviate open source (`v1.15` or newer), you only need to set `text2vec-huggingface` as the default vectorizer.
 Like this: